preetbhullar90/restaurant-reservation/README.md

 To deploy this project on Heroku I used followed these steps:

+- The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies `pip3 freeze --local > requirements.txt`.
+Please make sure this file should be added to a .gitignore file to prevent the file from being committed.
+A `Procfile` is also required that specifies the commands that are executed by the app on startup.

 1. [Login](https://dashboard.heroku.com/apps) into Heroku.

 2. In the main Heroku dashboard select ‘New’in the top right corner.

 3. In the drop down, menu select ‘Create New App’.

 4. Give a name related your project.
-I gave hangman-games to my project.
+I gave mochi-restaurant to my project.

+5. Select the region you are working in.

-5. When you see green text with your project name then press ‘create app’button.
+6. When you see green text with your project name then press ‘create app’button.

-6. From the dashboard select ‘setting’option.
+7. From the dashboard select ‘setting’option.

-7. After select setting option scroll down in the config setting.
-Select the config vars section This will display the current config vars for the app, there should be nothing already there.

-8. After config var select Buildpacks option which is located under the config vars option.
+8. You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.

+9. In the Settings tab, click on `Reveal Config Vars` and set the following variables:
+    - SECRET_KEY - to be set to your chosen key
+    - CLOUDINARY_URL - to be set to your Cloudinary API environment variable
+10. In the resources tab you must install 'Heroku Postgres'

-9. In the buildpacks select python pack first save it then repeat select nodejs pack and save it.
+11. In the buildpacks select python pack first save it then repeat select nodejs pack and save it.

-10. After this scroll up and select ‘Deploy’ option.
+12. After this scroll up and select ‘Deploy’ option.

-11. In the ‘deploy’ option select ‘GitHub’ option to select your project which one you want to deploy on Heroku, choose your project and connect to the Heroku.
+13. In the ‘deploy’ option select ‘GitHub’ option to select your project which one you want to deploy on Heroku, choose your project and connect to the Heroku.

-12. After connecting your project to Heroku scroll down on Automatic Deploys button.
+14. After connecting your project to Heroku scroll down on Automatic Deploys button.

-13. This will ensure whenever you change something in the repo and push the changes to GitHub, Heroku will rebuild the app.
+15. This will ensure whenever you change something in the repo and push the changes to GitHub, Heroku will rebuild the app.
 If you select this manually you can manually deploy options further down.
 For this project, I did Automatic Deployment to enable me to check changes I made to the app as I developed it.

-14. Heroku will now build the app for you.
+16. Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.

 [Go Top](#Mochi-Restaurant)